dtsolovos/Cyclistic/README.md

 ```
 ~[monthly trips](https://github.com/dtsolovos/Cyclistic/blob/main/Monthly%20Trips.png)

 Both casual riders and members use the bikes considerably less during the colder years.
-However, while members consistently use the service more often than casual riders, the casual riders use it more during the summer months.
+However, while members consistently use the service more often than casual riders, the casual riders use it more often than members during the summer months.

 ## Average monthly ride duration